AlyBadawy/Securial/README.md

 ### Installation on an existing Rails app:

-To add Securial to an existing Rails app:
+Add Securial to an existing Rails app is as simple as 1..2..3:

 - Add `gem "securial"` to your GemFile
 - Run `bundle install`